Daily Prayer from the Anglican Prayer Book for Australia

 Blessed God, we ask your blessing for those listed on the Anglican cycle of prayer:

-The Church of Nigeria (Anglican Communion)
+The Diocese of Mbaise – The Church of Nigeria (Anglican Communion)

-The Parish of Oakey
+The Parish of Goondiwindi:

 All Prison ministry chaplaincy teams